 Boston[a] is the capital and most populous city in the Commonwealth of Massachusetts in the United States.
 The city serves as the cultural and financial center of the New England region of the Northeastern United States.
-It has an area of 48.4sqmi (and a population of 675,647 as of the 2020 census, making it the third-largest city in the Northeast after New York City and Philadelphia.
-The larger Greater Boston metropolitan statistical area has a population of 4.9 million as of 2023, making it the largest in New England and the eleventh-largest in the country.
+It has an area of 48.4sqmi (and a population of 675,647 as of the 2020 census, making it the third-largest city in the Northeastern United States after New York City and Philadelphia.
+The larger Greater Boston metropolitan statistical area has a population of 4.9 million as of 2023, making it the largest in the New England division and the eleventh-largest in the country.

 Boston was founded on the Shawmut Peninsula in 1630 by Puritan settlers.
 The city was named after Boston, Lincolnshire, England.
 During the American Revolution, Boston was home to several events that proved central to the revolution and subsequent Revolutionary War, including the Boston Massacre (the Boston Tea Party (Paul Revere's Midnight Ride (the Battle of Bunker Hill (and the Siege of Boston (Following American independence from Great Britain, the city continued to play an important role as a port, manufacturing hub, and center for education and culture.
 The city also expanded significantly beyond the original peninsula by filling in land and annexing neighboring towns.
 Boston's many firsts include the United States' first public park (Common, 1634), the first public school (Latin School, 1635), and the first subway system (Street subway, 1897).